ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 The only issue now is that any client wanting to read `x` will get back a set of values rather than a single value.
 It is now up to the client to perform conflict resolution and decide which value is authoritative.
 The manner in which this conflict is resolved is application specific.

 Conflict resolution aside, this situation conforms to the requirements of strong convergence because after the same set of updates have been applied by both replicas, they have converged to the same state.
-(The compromise here is on agreement).
+(The compromise here is on agreement about which value is the right one).

 This situation is deeply important to Amazon as it concerns the replication of shopping carts.